 Boobing Bingsu Jib (부빙) | 서울특별시 종로구 창의문로 136

 A bright turquoise storefront greets your eyes as you step off your bus.
 Is it a children’s toy shop? a gardening store?
-No, its Bubingsoo, a delightfully cute shaved ice dessert cafe that is decorated with a polar bear and penguin motif.
+No, it’s Bubingsoo, a delightfully cute shaved ice dessert cafe that is decorated with a polar bear and penguin motif.

 Step up to the counter to order and you’ll notice soft Beatle’s music and a menu that offers the classic (red bean) patbingsu alongside seasonal favorites like pumpkin, summer corn, and Korean white peach.
 During the winter, a sweet red bean soup is also best here.

-This is one of the few dessert cafes that still uses fresh shaved ice, rather than an ice cream replacement or milk snow.
+This is one of the few dessert cafes that still uses freshly shaved ice, rather than an ice cream replacement or milk snow.
 Still, the taste is not lacking in any way.
 We had the gourmet Blue Lemon “Popping Candy”